railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 * Using price lists.

-Margins on sales orders
+Margins on Sales Orders
 -----------------------

 .. index::
    single: module; sale_margin

-If you want to check your margins on sales orders you can install the :mod:`sale_margin` module from ``addons-extra``.
+If you want to check your margins on sales orders you can install the :mod:`sale_margin` module.
 This will add margins calculated on each order line and on the order total.

 .. figure:: images/sale_margin.png
    :scale: 75